joedski/creeperhost-aries-js/README.md

 > Note: Due to CORS headers, this cannot be used in the browser unless CreeperHost themselves allow any source to pull such content.

-Basic usage is largely similar to their normal API, but dealing with the response is Nodish and async, using Node's own http module rather than cURL.
+Basic usage is largely similar to their normal API, but dealing with the response is Nodish and async, using Node's own `https` module rather than cURL.

 ### Class: Aries